 Sorry I’ve been absent for a couple of days, but the projects I’ve been working on are of such awesomeness that I’m sure you’ll forgive me.

 This one I’m SO EXCITED about because it looks fantastic!
-Save for a few small giveaways, you’d probably never guess that my bathroom storage tower was a DIY job.
-I found some fantastic bathroom vanities which I nearly bought, but since we’re tight on money I wanted to try and make some storage myself!
+Save for a few small giveaways, you’d probably never guess that my bathroom storage tower was a DIY job, it’s too cute so I find myself staring out of my shower glass panels at it from time to time… I found some fantastic bathroom vanities which I nearly bought, but since we’re tight on money I wanted to try and make some storage myself!
 If you don’t have time to DIY a vanity shelf, Visit https://www.bathroomsandmorestore.co.uk for more Vanities.

 First up you need to see the before: